-- Liquid: Use about 1 cup total.
+- Liquid: Use about 1 cup in total.
 You might want to use a beef or vegetable stock, cranberry juice, diced tomatoes with juice, dry red wine, water, or my favorite, apple juice.
 Try combining flavors; ½ apple juice + ½ cranberry juice, or tomatoes and dry red wine combined.
 The braising liquid should not cover the meat, you don't want to boil the meat.

 - Dried Herbs: Use about 1 teaspoon of dried herbs or 1 tablespoon of fresh herbs.

 - Extra Flavors: You can also add a flavor enhancer.
-Use about 1 tablespoon of barbeque sauce, mustards, steak sauce or Worcestershire sauce to add a little zing.
+Use about 1 tablespoon of barbeque sauce, mustards, steak sauce, or Worcestershire sauce to add a little zing.

 Step Three - Braising meat slow and low until fork tender.